Get to Know All Types of Work Permits | A Guide by Shepelsky Law Group

 1.The L-2 spouse of the L-1 intercompany transfer gets the A18 work permit.
 So the category is A-18.

-2. If somebody is in the United States and gets to become a witness or victim of a bad crime, and they help the police arrest the person, they can get a U visa.
-The U visa people are allowed to get a work permit.
+2. What if somebody is in the United States and gets to become a witness or victim of a bad crime?
+If they help the police arrest the person, they can get a U visa.
+The U visa people may get a work permit.
 They get the work permit in the category A-19.
 Their spouse, their kids, their parents (if the main person is a minor or a sibling) get the category A-20.

-3. People who arrive in the USA on the F1 student visa and their school allowed them to be, to do the practical training (OPT), They can get their permit in the C03A category, which is valid pre-completion of their OPT, and Post-completion is C03B.
+3. People who arrive in the USA on the F1 student visa and their school allowed them to do the practical training (OPT).
+They can get their permit in the C03A category.
+This is valid pre-completion of their OPT, and Post-completion is C03B.

 4. F-1 students offered campus employment for an international organization can do a work permit under C03.

-5. Special consideration is applied for people with an F-1 student visa, and they are facing severe hardship; something is happening back home.
+5. People with an F-1 student visa who face severe hardship due to circumstances in their home country receive special consideration.
 They have to work.
 They can’t work.
 They have an extraordinary situation.
 Somebody at home maybe die, and there’s no breadwinner.
 If something terrible is happening, that’s forcing them to have to get a job in America and stay in school.
 So, there is a category like that.
 That’s C03(iii), that’s for F-1 students working off-campus in severe economic hardship situations.

 6. C08 is for people who filed for asylum waited 150 days from the date they filed for asylum and then sent the I-765 form to the USDA and USCIS.
 Then they can get the approval; they get the C08 on their employment authorization.
-So C08 is for people waiting for their asylum application to be interviewed.
+C08 is for people waiting for their asylum application interview.

-7. If filing for a green card through marriage, through family, through VAWA, through employment, through adjusting status through registry or of the U visa, All these applicants are allowed to work while they’re waiting for the green card interview and for the green card decision.
-That section will be C09.
+- Applicants filing for a green card through marriage, family, VAWA, employment, adjusting status via registry, or the U visa are permitted to work while they await their green card interview and decision.
+The relevant code for this is C09.

 Call us: ☎ 718-769-6352